Many thanks to Hanzík for the Czech translations!

-The governor replied, “Time and again, the temple abbot holds my software hostage unless I give him more money.
-Very well, I say, but for double the coins I desire double the work, and the abbot agrees.
-Yet always I find twice as many deficiencies as in the release before.
+The governor replied, “Time and again, the abbot holds my software hostage unless I give him more money.
+Very well, I say, but for double the coins I desire double the work.
+And the abbot agrees.
+Yet always I find twice as many defects as in the release before.
 I fear the monks are insufficiently motivated, and their abbot takes me for a wealthy fool.”

 “I shall speak to my novices,” said Suku.